-Min N (kg/ha) = Min N (mg/kg) x sampling depth (cm) x bulk density (g/cm 3) x 0.1.
+Min N (kg/ha) = Min N (mg/kg) x sampling depth (cm) x bulk density (g/cm3) x 0.1

 Min N (mg/kg) and volumetric weight (g/mL) will be provided with the soil test results.
 Laboratory generated volumetric weights are often used in place of bulk density, however, they don't accurately represent field bulk density and can under predict soil mineral N. If you know the bulk density for your soil this would be the preferable number to use.
 Typical values for bulk density would be 1.1 g/cm3 for the top 0-30 cm and 1.3 g/cm3 for the 30-60 cm depths.
-Once you have determined how much N is already in the soil, determine how much your crop is likely to require, based on expected yield.
+A look up table for bulk density can be found in FAR's Soil Nitrogen Supply Calculator.

-Once you have determined how much N is already in the soil, determine how much your crop is likely to require, based on expected yield.
+Once you have determined how much N is already in the soil, determine how much N your crop is likely to require, based on expected yield.